fluxcd/flux/docs/references/helm-operator-integration.md

----
-title: Integration with the Helm Operator
+# Integration with the Helm Operator
-weight: 90
----

 You can release charts to your cluster via "GitOps", by combining Flux and the [Helm Operator](https://github.com/fluxcd/helm-operator).